How to Choose Senior Living in New Jersey: A Family's Step-by-Step Guide

 Compare costs and services across communities

 Understanding costs matters when making this decision.
-The average assisted living cost in New Jersey is about $7,400 per month—higher than the national average of $5,350.
-Costs have risen 13.93% since 2021.
+Assisted living in New Jersey tends to run higher than the national average, and prices have climbed in recent years.

 Monthly fees typically cover: